hallettj/git-format-staged/README.md

     $ npm install --global git-format-staged

+### Or just copy the script

+Requires Python version 3 or 2.7.

-If you do not use npm you can copy the [`git-format-staged`](./git-format-staged) script from this repository and place it in your executable path.
+If you do not use the above methods you can copy the [`git-format-staged`](./git-format-staged) script from this repository and place it in your executable path.
 The script is MIT-licensed - so you can check the script into version control in your own open source project if you wish.